delucca/template/BUILDING.md

 # Building <repository-name>

-To build our system, there are some generic and OS related dependencies.
-This document aims to guide you while configuring your local environment to build and run our application.
+Before running any build scripts, there are some generic and OS-related dependencies.
+This document aims to guide you while configuring your local environment to develop and run our application.

 * [Generic dependencies](#generic-dependencies)